flexcyon/docs-en/docs/Styling/CSS-Classes/vertical-alignment/page-2.md

 ---
 ```

-Add link to tategaki in callouts
+Add link to tategaki in callout